The Planted Pantry » Breakfast » Maple Cinnamon Overnight Oats

 Ingredients

-• Rolled Oats – This recipe also works with steel-cut oats, but I prefer the old-fashioned rolled oats.
+• Rolled Oats – This recipe also works with steel-cut oats, but I prefer the old-fashioned oats or quick oats.

-• Oat milk – Any plant milk is fine for this recipe, but I choose oat milk because it’s a little higher in protein.
+• Plant-based milk – Any plant milk is fine for this recipe, but I choose oat milk because it’s a little higher in protein.
+Soy milk is another higher protein option.

-• Maple syrup – If you don’t have maple syrup you can substitute it with agave or brown rice syrup if you prefer.
+• Maple syrup – Just a touch of maple syrup gives enough sweetness to this recipe.
+If you don’t have maple syrup, you can substitute it with agave or brown rice syrup if you prefer.

-• Seeds – The chia, hemp, and pumpkin seeds add tons of protein to this meal!
+• Seeds – The chia seeds, hemp seeds, and pumpkin seeds add tons of protein to this meal!
 Feel free to mix it up and add chopped nuts, too!

 • Cinnamon – feel free to increase if you want a stronger cinnamon flavor.